 As mature procurement organizations are shifting their focus from unit price and savings towards understanding of value drivers, a mind-set of driving the ‘total business case’ for a project, business unit or entire company is necessary.
 The task of the Chief Procurement Officer (CPO) is coordinating categories, developing the overall procurement strategy as well as setting performance measures for the procurement organization as a whole.
 Implementation of digitalization tools as well as analysis of procurement data and processes is further a topic that requires the attention of the CPO.

 Digitalization of procurement is closely connected to the organization and leadership of the procurement organization and therefore has a prominent role in the minor.
-But also timely topics such as sustainable supply chain management is touched upon.
+But timely topics such as resilience and æ1sustainable supply chain management are touched upon.
 The more classical procurement themes ‘supplier collaboration’ and ‘supplier relationships’ are an obvious part of the minor as supplier relationships play an increasing role in the green transformation.
 From this follows that collaborative innovation becomes ever more important for companies to stay in the market.
 Suppliers’ competences and willingness to collaborate on finding innovative solutions to contemporary problems are essential.

 Finally, developing the competencies of the procurement organization as well as its members is an important part of the minor in Strategic Procurement.